 The Diet of Nerite Snails.
 Algae

 All nerite snails are detritivores and herbivores and are widely known as one of, if not the most, efficient algae eaters out of all aquarium snails.
-They really like soft algae, green algae, hair algae, brown algae, and even black beard algae if no other sources of food are available.
+They really like soft algae, green spot algae, green dust algae, hair algae, brown algae, and even black beard algae if no other sources of food are available.

 Nerite snails will make the slices, roots, plant leaves, and decoration items spotlessly clean.
 They move slow but leave nothing behind.

-If there is not enough algae present in the aquarium, the diet can be supplemented with algae wafers or blanched vegetables such as zucchini or carrots (read my article how to blanch vegetables) .
+If there are not enough algae present in the aquarium, the diet can be supplemented with algae wafers or blanched vegetables such as zucchini or carrots (read my article how to blanch vegetables).
 Otherwise, they will eat all the algae and then starve.

 Fortunately, unlike some aquatic snails, Nerite snails do not seem to eat plant leaves even when they are very hungry.